Overcoming Language Barriers: Multilingual Analysis of the 2023 Swiss Privacy Law's Impact: Discussion

+Our analysis offers evidence that the revised Swiss privacy law significantly affected Swiss-facing websites' policies.
+Moreover, we find that the revision led to an increase of voluntary disclosures of data subject rights, which would be consistent with---but not direct evidence of---a delayed Brussels Effect of the GDPR in Switzerland.
+Taken together, these findings highlight that, by revising their privacy laws, smaller jurisdictions can meaningfully increase both mandatory and voluntary privacy disclosures.

+Despite the revised Swiss privacy law having entered into force back in 2023, it remains relevant to this very day.
+The Swiss data protection authority~\cite{federal_data_protection_and_information_commissioner_data_2025} announced having received 1,406 reports of violations of the Swiss privacy law from its entry into force through January 2025.
+With Switzerland contemplating whether and how to regulate artificial intelligence, both the Swiss Federal Office of Justice~\cite{federal_office_of_justice_rechtliche_2024} and a prominent legal scholar~\cite{thouvenin_rechtsrahmen_2026} have also proposed to extend the current scope of the right to be informed about automated decision-making (\texttt{hum}).

+The generally strong performance of GPT-5 in assessing policy disclosures in our multilingual pipeline raises two noteworthy discussion points.
+First, our dataset demonstrates how transparency disclosures can be reliably identified in different languages with a single English prompt.
+This implies that regulators in multilingual jurisdictions can efficiently evaluate policy disclosures in German, French, Italian, and English using our pipeline.
+The two caveats are (1) that there must be an underlying codebook and annotated dataset, which we release with our study, and (2) that the method does not guarantee perfect performance, particularly beyond the reasonably objective attributes we considered.
+Nonetheless, we argue that having our method assist regulators in identifying potential non-compliant policies could provide significant benefits.
+Second, as our performance for the automated decision-making metric \texttt{hum} indicates (see Figure~\ref{fig:f1-gpt5}), LLMs may still struggle to assess specific dimensions of disclosures, which underlines the importance of both carefully drafted codebooks and cautious AI use.

-We also find that generators are not only particularly prevalent for smaller German websites, but that their use is connected to higher levels of compliance in the context of this study.
-Policymakers should take note, as generators do not necessarily need to be for-profit: for instance, the UK's Information Commissioner’s Office provides a free policy generator~\cite{information_commissioners_office_ico_create_2024}.
-We welcome this effort, as our findings suggest that this can help small businesses comply with regulations.
-While creating and updating a generator entails certain expenses, we believe that these are offset by decreased enforcement costs in the longer term.
-We also do not think that generators are confined to the domain of privacy.
-Consumer protection agencies could, for example, create generators for terms of service of e-commerce platforms.
-This way, they may nudge businesses into avoiding intransparent or one-sided terms.
-If policymakers decide against providing public generators, the Swiss context still offers valuable insights from a relatively liberal legal market, as opposed to the regulatory constraints faced by alternative legal services in the US~\cite{barton_access_2019}.
+Finally, we find that generators are not only particularly prevalent for smaller German-language websites, but that their use is connected to higher rates of transparency disclosures in the context of this study.
+Policymakers should take note, as generators need not be for-profit: the UK's Information Commissioner’s Office provides a free policy generator~\cite{information-commissioners-office-ico-create-2024}.
+We welcome this effort, as our findings suggest that generators can support small business compliance.
+This is not to say that generators are perfect: Pan et al.~\cite{pan_is_2024} document flaws in the synthetically generated policies they inspect, and we fear that issues in generated policies may not be subsequently rectified (see Section~\ref{sec:generators_use}).
+Policymakers might wish to consider generators as an intervention point, encouraging routine auditing as well as timely updates of both the system itself and outdated generated policies.